-There are a number of details to see to at this stage, and Coldwell Banker is here to help.
-Our exclusive Concierge Program is designed to assist you with the services you need before, during and after your move.
+There are a number of details, at this stage, and Coldwell Banker is here to help.
+Our exclusive Concierge Program is designed to assist you with the services you need before, during, and after your move.
 From moving companies and new community information to home improvement services, we’re here every step of the way.

 What to Expect at the Closing